Imageon: 3D Products

-Products descriptions
+Physical Products

 Imageon 100

 This was a display co-processor for handheld devices released in January 2002, offering both a 2D graphics engine and MPEG decoding support, supporting displays up to 320x240 (or 800x600 if additional RAM is provided).
 This processor was used in the Toshiba Pocket e740 to assist with video decoding, but required the use of specific software to provide a benefit.

 Imageon 3200

 The 3200 series was announced in November 2002, and was targeted for use in PDAs, featuring a 2D graphics engine, multimedia playback (MJPEG/JPEG) capabilities, and additional peripheral functions.
 This processor supported displays up to 320x480.
 The Imageon 3220 was used in the HP iPAQ hx4700.

 Imageon 4200

 The ATI W4200 was used in the Tapwave Zodiac gaming handheld PDA, announced in May 2003.
 Featuring 8MB of RAM, the W4200 was exclusively a 2D graphics and multimedia accelerator, so Tapwave licensed the X-forge software 3D engine to provide 3D graphics capabilities.
 This product was also found in the Sigmarion 3 Palmtop.